-We are again celebrating the birth of our Lord and Savior Jesus Christ.
-Christmas is the most celebrated day in the world today.
+Few days from now we will be Celebrating the birth of our Lord and Saviour Jesus Christ.
+Invariably, Christmas is the most celebrated day in the world today.
 In fact, some people begin to plan for it as soon as they go into a new year.
 In some Countries, like in the USA, billions of dollars are spent annually just on Christmas gifts.
 Back here, people also spend.
 A lot of preparations go into this most important annual event.
 And the pressure is always felt in the society.
 There is always the expectation of high income, execution of new projects, numerous social events and the reunion of relations and friends.
 On the negative side, there is always increase in crime and social disorder, ie, robbery, kidnapping, accidents and other social vices.
 But in all these, one is tempted to ask, how many of us actually know what Christmas is all about?
 How many understand the significance, timing and the plan of God for this glorious divine event?

 The hope of a coming Messiah sustained the Israelites through Centuries of chaos and Captivity.
 That Messianic hope is still available in our day through the one who came, died, and rose again to save us.
-Those of us who have received Jesus Christ as Savior have an unbreakable covenant relationship with God and the promise of eternity with Him.
-Have you received Him as your Lord and Savior???
+Those of us who have received Jesus Christ as Saviour have an unbreakable covenant relationship with God and the promise of eternity with Him.
+Have you received Him as your Lord and Saviour???
 God bless you!
+We commiserate with the families of Sir Patrick Yakowa, General Andrew Azazi and others who died at that chopper crash in Bayelsa.
+We have indeed lost great patriots.
+Men of truth and Peace.
+May God give you all the fortitude to bear this great loss.
+Nigerians will always remember their noble contributions to better our country.
+Take heart!
+We will continue next week.
 Compliments of the season!

-Gabriel Agbo is the author of the book Power of Midnight Prayer, Power of Sacrifice, Prayer of Jehoshaphat.... and many others.
-Website: www.authorsden.com/pastorgabrielnagbo Tel: 08037113283, E-mail: [email protected]
+Rev. Agbo is the author of the book Power of Midnight Prayer and a minister with the Assemblies of God Nigeria.
+Tel: 08037113283, E-mail: [email protected]